 Sami, head of an education department in a rural locality, explained:

 Most of my efforts in relation to the local schools concern providing construction resources, mainly classrooms, not to mention sports fields and facilities and educational space.
 We are always short of money.
 Some children study in trailers and portable structures.
 There were times when we rented rooms in private homes […] Air-conditioning units depend on parents’ and the community’s capacity to help the school.
-We depend a lot on donations, so we have fundraisers […] Actually, we turn a blind eye to principals’ unconventional methods of raising money, because I realize that they are in financial difficulties, and want to provide the minimum for teaching and learning […] So we are very far from equipping schools with suitable digitation and preparing graduates to deal with the 21st century.
+We depend a lot on donations, so we have fundraisers […] Actually, we turn a blind eye to principals’ unconventional methods of raising money, because I realize that they are in financial difficulties, and want to provide the minimum for teaching and learning […] So we are very far from equipping schools with suitable digitalization and preparing graduates to deal with the 21st century.

 Criticism voiced by Naem, a member of the follow-up committee, was aimed at creating a medium turbulence that would improve the system’s stability.
 He emphasized the challenge of integrating the New Horizon reform in the local education system and striving for improved achievements:

 The New Horizon reform (for elementary and middle schools in the Israeli education system) completely changed the teacher’s work mix, by dividing his/her day between classroom hours, individual tutoring of some pupils, and attendance and work hours at school.
-But, the reform was not adjusted to Arab schools, in neither structure nor content.
-For example, the structure does not allow for work corners for individual lessons.
+But the reform was not adjusted to Arab schools, neither in structure nor in content.
+For example, the structure does not allow for [extra space for] work corners for individual lessons.
 Also, there is no room for teachers’ personal work stations, where s/he can fulfil pedagogic duties at school.
 So, integration of the reform is faulty, which negatively affects improving learning and closing gaps that could have benefited disadvantaged children and empowered marginal children.

-Thus, absence of suitable physical structures prevents implementation of the reform, which ignores the features of Arab education (Arar, 2012).
-Despite the failure of the reform’s declared objectives, it seems that some heads of education departments believe it is still possible to build an organizational culture that promotes achievements (see: Waters & Marzano, 2006).
-According to one education department head, building a professional learning community and empowering teachers by conveying trust and including them are important to harnessing all parts of the system to the goal of reducing gaps and promoting a positive climate, in which teachers who are committed and exhibit organizational citizenship behavior do well.
+Thus the absence of suitable physical structures prevents implementation of the reform, which ignores the features of Arab education (Arar, 2012).
+Despite the failure of the reform’s declared objectives, it seems that some heads of education departments believe it is still possible to build an organizational culture that promotes achievement (see: Waters & Marzano, 2006).
+According to one education department head, building a professional learning community and empowering teachers by conveying trust and including them are important to enlisting all parts of the system in the goal of reducing gaps and promoting a positive climate.
+Teacher commitment and organizational citizenship are crucial to the creation of such a positive climate.

-The depleted resources cause the Arab education leadership to seek ways to maximize the system’s influence, as described by the superintendent, Awny:
+The lack of resources causes Arab education leaders to seek ways to maximize the system’s influence, as described by the superintendent, Awny:

 Some principals know how to focus the school resources on the disadvantaged children.
-For example, one school operated a personal mentorship program – in each class, the school detects the children that need dialog circles, empowerment and help with their lessons, and operates personal mentorship.
+For example, one school operated a personal mentorship program – in each class, the school identifies the children that need dialogue circles, empowerment and help with their lessons, and operates a personal mentorship [structure].
 Each teacher personally mentors five pupils, and strong pupils in higher grades mentor younger ones (with a teacher’s guidance).
-Another school has ‘good deeds’ days, when the school and the community contribute to the weakened population, including organizing funded enrichment courses, etc.
+Another school has ‘good deeds’ days, when the school and the community contribute to the weaker population, including organizing funded enrichment courses, etc.

 On this issue, Ahmad, the chief education officer, added, “The headquarters of the education system in Israel is aware of the gap between the two systems, so there is a five-year plan to reduce these gaps in the achievements of Arab education”.